Harrison Birtwistle, an influential English composer, has died at age 87

 Harrison Birtwistle, an English composer famed for his rigorous artistic vision, sonic audacity and deeply theatrical expression has died at age 87.

-His death was confirmed Monday by his longtime publisher Boosey & Hawkes, but no other details are available yet.
+His death was confirmed Monday by his longtime publisher Boosey & Hawkes.
+A spokesperson for the company said Birtwistle had suffered a stroke last year.

 Born in the northern English town of Accrington in 1934, Birtwistle initially trained to be a clarinetist.
 He studied both clarinet and composition at the Royal Manchester College of Music, where he met fellow composers Peter Maxwell Davies and Alexander Goehr; along with pianist John Ogdon and conductor and trumpeter Elgar Howarth, they became known as the Manchester School.